• Messages

 When you receive stop_reason: refusal, you must reset the conversation context before continuing.
 You can remove or rephrase the turn that triggered the refusal, or clear the conversation history entirely.
 Attempting to continue without resetting will result in continued refusals.

-Usage metrics are still provided in the response for billing purposes, even when the response is refused.
+Usage metrics are still provided in the response, even when the response is refused.

 Implementation guide